 How can I make eLearning resources accessible?

 When you’re new to eLearning accessibility, it can feel overwhelming.
 There seem to be so many things you need to do to make eLearning resources accessible.
 On this page we explain how this site can help.
-We also give you links to our instructions and examples, based on vision, hearing, motor and cognitive impairments.
+We also give you links to our instructions and examples, grouped according to the visual, hearing, motor and cognitive impairments they support.

 “When UX doesn’t consider ALL users, shouldn’t it be known as ‘Some User eXperience’ or SUX?”

 eLaHub video explainer